SteveGeyer/Firefly/docs/NanoSetup.md

 ## Installing OpenCV 4.1.0

+This following step installs a reasonably current version of OpenCV and most important the contrib library which contains the Aruco fiducial marker detector.
+The version pre-installed by NVIDIA lacks both the contrib directory and Aruco in particular.

 To install OpenCV 4.1.0 follow the plan outlined on this [page](https://devtalk.nvidia.com/default/topic/1049296/jetson-nano/how-to-install-opencv-python-for-python3-6/2).

-First we need to create a large enough swap file and add it to the system:
+First we need to create a large enough swap file and add it to the system.
+If you don't increase the swap file before starting the build you get see low memory errors and the build will crawl to a stand
+still:

 ```
 sudo fallocate -l 4.0G /swapfile